Swilsakov/NFT-collection-hardhat/README.md

-# Sample Hardhat Project
+# Sample NFT Collection on Hardhat

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:
+This is an Sample NFT Collection built on Ethereum using the ERC721 standard.
+It allows users to buy, sell, and trade non-fungible tokens.
+The Collection has been deployed on the BNB testnet.

+`Getting Started`
+Prerequisites
+To run this project, you will need the following:

 ```shell
 npx hardhat help